-The primary motivation for developing this instrument was a burning desire to eliminate the use of animal skins and make the instrument truly divine.
+The primary motivation for developing these instruments was a burning desire to eliminate the use of animal skins and make the instruments truly divine.
 It may be noted that a traditional Mrudanga uses skins from three animals, namely the goat, cow, and buffalo.
+Likewise, the Tabla makes use of skins of goat and camel.
 Needless to say, these animals have to be killed to derive the skins.
-It is highly ironic that Karnatic Music, which boasts of purity and divinity, has to rely on the murder of gentle animals, especially the cow, which is a highly revered animal in India.
+It is highly ironic that Indian Music, which boasts of purity and divinity, has to rely on the murder of gentle animals, especially the cow, which is a highly revered animal in India.

 In response to an article titled,‘Sound and Science: Measure for Measure’ by D. Balasubramanian that appeared in ‘The Hindu’newspaper dated september 23, 2010, Dr.Sethuraman Subramanian says: